 6. Katherine Merchant

-Katherine Merchant is a rugby union player from England.
-She was born on October 29, 1985, in Brighton, UK.
+Katherine Merchant is an English rugby union player.
+She was born in Brighton, UK, on October 29, 1985.

-She played for her country 58 times and got 44 tries.
-She went to Birmingham University and got a BSC in athletics and physical science in 2007.
+She played for her country 58 times and scored 44 tries.
+She then attended Birmingham University and graduated with a BSC in athletics and physical science in 2007.

 She played for England in the Women’s Rugby World Cup in 2010 and was picked for the 2014 team.